 There are literally hundreds of different hechshers, or kosher certification symbols, that appear on foodstuffs, beverages, and dining establishments of all types around the world.
 The sheer array of these kosher stamps of approval can be mind-boggling even to consumers who keep kosher for religious reasons and who are well-versed in the kosher laws.

-There are plenty of lists of so-called "reliable" hechshers, usually organized geographically, but they're quite lengthy and... can be tough to slog through.
-So I've organized a series of lists by hechsher type.
-You'll find links below to what I hope will be a helpful breakdown of the different types of hechshers and the organizations that provide them.
-Each ever-evolving list highlights major players on the kashrut supervision scene, photos of their hechshers on actual products (instead of black-and-white logos), agency history, contact information, and more.
+There are plenty of lists of reliable hechshers, usually organized geographically, but they're quite lengthy and can be tough to slog through.
+This overview of lists by hechsher type can provide a helpful breakdown of the different types of hechshers and the organizations that provide them.
+Each ever-evolving list highlights major players in kashrut supervision, photos of their hechshers on actual products (instead of black-and-white logos), agency history, contact information, and more.

 01 of 07

-The four biggest kosher supervision agencies in the world all originated and are headquartered in the US; their symbols—the OU, Kof-K, OK, and Star-K—are likewise the most readily recognized kosher certification symbols around the globe.
+The four biggest kosher supervision agencies in the world all originated and are headquartered in the United States.
+Their symbols, "OU," "Kof-K," "OK," and "Star-K" are the most readily recognized kosher certification symbols around the globe.

 02 of 07

 America also leads the world in the number of regional kosher certifiers it supports.
-Many states have at least one kosher supervision agency; locales with large Orthodox communities—for example, California, New York, New Jersey, and Florida—often have several.
+Many states have at least one kosher supervision agency; states with large Orthodox communities like California, New York, New Jersey, and Florida often have several.

 03 of 07

 While the OU, OK, Kof-K, and Star-K have deep international reach, there are kosher agencies on all six habitable continents.
 Particularly prominent among the various international kosher supervisors are the London Beit Din, the Kashrus Council of Canada, Kosher Australia, and Rabbi Mordechai Rottenberg (Chief Rabbi of Paris).